Employed or self-employed - Why all the fuss?

 Employees tend to have longer and on-going contracts.
 The self-employed tend to have shorter contracts and often to do a particular piece of work.

 An employee would normally work for one employer and sometimes several at the most.
 The self-employed usually have lots of short term contracts.

-Who supplies the equipment to do the job?
+Who supplies the main items equipment to do the job?